 Roads we will treat when the Priority 1 network has been treated and resources are available.

-Some Town and Parish Councils provide a local gritting service with the delegated authority of a Central Bedfordshire Council.
-You can contact your Town / Parish Council to check if your area is covered.
+Some town and parish councils provide a local gritting service with the delegated authority from us.
+You can contact your town / parish council to check if your area is covered.

 Trunk roads and motorways

 The M1, A1, A421 and A5 are maintained by Highways England.
 They can be contacted on 0300 123 5000 or email@example.com.